-When it comes to your furbaby, we know only the best will do.
-It's why we aim to make our Classic Coast the perfect escape not only for you but for your pup, too.
-Lush parks, expansive hiking trails, and breezy beaches make this a haven for your special good boy (or girl!).
-Not to mention, our restaurant and shop owners, tour guides, captains and concierges are absolute dog-lovers just like you, so there's no shortage of dog-friendly outdoor seating, streets lined with dog bowls and even some tasty treats, too.
+When it comes to your furry family member, only the best will do.
+Enter: Newport.
+Lush parks, expansive hiking trails, and breezy beaches make this a haven for your good boy (or girl!).
+Not to mention, local restaurants and shop owners, tour guides, captains and concierges are dog-lovers just like you, so there's no shortage of dog-friendly outdoor seating, water bowl lined streets and even some tasty treats, too.

 Because you shouldn't have to travel without your BFF.